Yanornis: Classification

 The cladogram below follows O'Connor et al., 2013 phylogenetic analysis.
 The clade names are positioned based on their definitions (contra O'Connor et al. (2013)).

 Name and synonyms

-The genus name Yanornis is derived from the Ancient Chinese Yan dynasties, whose capital was at Chaoyang, and Ancient Greek ornis, "bird".
+The genus name Yanornis is derived from the name of an Ancient China area—Yan feudal fiefdom, and Ancient Greek ornis—"bird".
 The species Y. martini was named for avian paleontologist Larry Martin.

 Yanornis gained notoriety when the front half of a fossil bird was combined with the tail of a Microraptor to make the paleontological forgery "Archaeoraptor".
 Upon discovering this, the bird half was described as Archaeovolans repatriatus, which was later found to be a junior synonym of Yanornis.

 Some studies have found that the bird species Aberratiodontus wui is in fact a poorly preserved specimen of Yanornis martini, or at least a close relative, an opinion which has been supported by subsequent reviews of enantiornithine taxonomy.